kubevirt/monitoring/docs/runbooks/KubevirtVmHighMemoryUsage.md

 ## Mitigation

-Increase the memory limit in the `VirtualMachine` specification as in the following example:
+Increase the memory request in the `VirtualMachine` specification as in the following example:

 ```yaml